This post contains affiliate links. Commission earned goes back into creating more content for Never Alone and into our mental health help community.

 Welcome to today’s blog, where we will cover everything you need to know about cognitive behavioural therapy.
 You’ve probably heard of it before – most likely referred to by its acronym, CBT.
-Maybe you’ve been curious about how CBT could help you or what CBT even stands for.
+Maybe you’ve been curious about how cognitive behavioral therapy could help you or what cognitive behavioral therapy even stands for.
 In either case, you’ve come to the right place.

 CBT, or cognitive behavioural therapy, is a type of psychotherapeutic treatment that’s continually growing in popularity because of its effectiveness in helping people make positive changes to their mental health long term in a relatively short time window.
 It is a type of therapy where you learn to identify your present thought patterns and beliefs to change those that negatively influence your behaviors and emotions.

-In this blog, we will explore everything there is to know about cognitive behavioural therapy, including who and why it can help, common techniques it uses, and how to get started if you’re interested in trying therapy!
+In this blog, we will explore everything there is to know about cognitive behavioural therapy, including who and why it can help, common techniques it uses.

-Cognitive behavioural therapy is a type of psychotherapy (talk therapy) that helps people understand and change their thoughts and behaviours.
-It is one of the most effective forms of therapy available today and has been shown to help people with a wide variety of mental health issues and disorders.
+Cognitive behavioural therapy is a type of psychotherapy that helps people understand and change their thoughts and behaviours.
+CBT is one of the most effective forms of therapy available today and has been shown to help people with a wide variety of mental health issues and disorders.

 CBT can be used as a relatively short-term treatment, meaning you work with a therapist or counselor, following a structured plan for a limited number of sessions.
 CBT helps you become aware of your negative or inaccurate thinking throughout these sessions and start responding to life’s challenges more positively and effectively.

 CBT can play a significant role in improving our mental health.
-It focuses on changing our automatic negative thoughts that typically only give way to or worsen our current emotional struggles.
+CBT focuses on changing our automatic negative thoughts that typically only give way to or worsen our current emotional struggles.

 All in all, the thing to remember about CBT is that it helps us identify and challenge spontaneous thoughts that seriously affect our mood – or difficulties like depression and anxiety – then replace them with realistic, objective thoughts.